 Ted is survived by his loving wife: Terra Lee Lewko; son: Wyatt Lewko; step son: Collin Francke; brothers: Ken (Karen) Lewko, Jim (Patty) Lewko; sister: Toni Zuehlke; nephews: Chris Zuehlke, Chad Zuehlke, John Lewko; aunts, uncles, other relatives and many friends.
 He was preceded in death by his mother: Rosemarie Lewko.

 Funeral services will be held at 11AM on Tuesday, December 10, 2019 at Prince of Peace Lutheran Church, Coloma followed with full military honors at Central Wisconsin Veterans Cemetery, King.
 The family will greet relatives and friends at church on Tuesday from 9AM until the time of services at 11AM.

 In lieu of flowers, memorials would be appreciated.

-To send flowers to Theodore "Ted" Joseph Lewko's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Theodore "Ted" Joseph Lewko, please visit our floral store.